mapbox/mbtiles-spec/1.3/spec.md

 #### Content

-The `grids` table contains UTFGrid data, compressed in `gzip` format.
+The `grids` table, if present, MUST contain UTFGrid data, compressed in `gzip` format.

-The `grid_data` table contains grid key to value mappings, with values encoded as JSON objects.
+The `grid_data` table, if present, MUST contain grid key to value mappings, with values encoded as JSON objects.

 ## Vector tileset metadata